bbci/bbci_public/doc/ToolboxIntro.markdown

 axis([-1 1 -1 1])
 plot_scalp(mnt, cnt.x(200,:));
 % The function plot_scalp is kind of a low level function.
 There is no
-% mechanisms that can guarranty the correct association of the channels
+% mechanisms that can guarrantee the correct association of the channels
 % from the map with the channels in the electrode montage.
 The user has
-% to take care of this (of use another function).
+% to take care of this (or use another function).
 % The following lines demonstrate the issue: plot_scalp(mnt, cnt.x(200,1:63))
 % -> throws an error